WRITE A REVIEW

 More reviews by khaleesicakes

 One of my most favourite, if not a HG foundation.
 Discovered this 2 years ago and have been consistently using it since.
 I'm in the shade 240 Natural Beige.
 The texture is just what the name states: it's a whipped foundation, similar to a mousse but creamier.
 I use either a stippling or buffing brush to apply, and I find that a brush is the best and easiest way to work this in after dotting the product evenly on my face.
 Coverage is medium-full, and I usually don't feel the need to conceal after.
 I don't have any major blemishes, just some minor acne scarring, so one layer is usually enough.
 It will accentuate dry patches, so make sure to moisturize well prior.
 It has a lovely matte finish that doesn't leave my face looking flat.
 It keeps my oils at bay, and whatever peeks through only leaves a luminous finish.
 Regardless of the temperature (granted that it isn't in the extremes), this will wear beautifully throughout the day.
 I'd even say it just keeps looking better the longer I have it on.
 My only gripe is the packaging: the inside of the plastic lid has cracked on me numerous times and now it's just really awkward to close lol.
 Also the glass jar is extremely bulky and heavy, not travel friendly.
 Other than that, a great foundation!

 Popular Crème Foundations

-HOW TO: HIGHLIGHT AND CONTOUR YOUR FACE!!!! by Wayne Goss
+HOW TO: HIGHLIGHT AND CONTOUR LIKE AN ARTIST by Wayne Goss

 Are you sure this product is discontinued?